RoboDK/Plug-In-Interface/PluginAppLoader/Apps/GameController/README.md

 Controller mapping
 ==================
+The default mapping was created for an Xbox One controller.
 * Press and hold X (X axis), Y (Z axis) or B (Z axis) to select an axis.
 * Use the D-pad up or down to move the robot along the selected axis.
 * Use the D-pad left or right to increase/decrease the steps.